dmyersturnbull/dmyersturnbull.github.io/contents/guide/mamba-setup.md

 Then leave that open and go to: `https://localhost:8899`.
 Now you can lose the connection and your notebooks will still be there.

 ## Build real packages

-The playground environment is your unreliable _* don’t care_ workspace.
+The playground environment is your unreliable _I don’t care_ workspace.

 You should use an isolated build procedure whenever you care about reproducibility.
 Your project should list dependencies with version ranges and be rebuilt from scratch on each build.